Engineering and Computer Science Degree Programs

 If you’ve been considering a computer science or engineering degree but are on the fence because you’re afraid of the impact that going back to school could have on your life, you’re not alone.
 That’s why we offer so many online options—because we understand that busy people need to structure classes around their busy lives instead of restructuring their busy lives around their classes.
 And at CTU, participating in lectures remotely, on your own time, doesn’t mean that you must sacrifice having a supportive network of faculty and fellow students.
 Our award-winning, proprietary online tools9 can help keep you engaged with your classwork and classmates, and our faculty and staff are able to provide you with assistance when requested.
 If you’re ready to restart your academic journey, take the next step and become part of the CTU community.

 1. Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, “Computer and Information Technology Occupations,” https://www.bls.gov/ooh/computer-and-information-technology/home.htm (last visited 2/11/2020).
+This data represents national figures and is not based on school-specific information.
 Conditions in your area may vary.

 2. Transfer credit is evaluated on an individual basis.
 Not all credits are eligible to transfer.
 See the University Catalog for transfer credit policies.